Texas Truck Accident Attorney

 If you or your loved one is injured in a Texas truck wreck, call the Texas Truck Accident Lawyer at (832) 458-1756 or contact the firm online.

-Houston Truck Accident Lawyer RJ Alexander Law, PLLC Serves Victims of Overweight Trucks in Houston and Nationwide.
+Houston Truck Accident Attorney RJ Alexander Serves Victims of Overweight Trucks in Houston and Nationwide.

-To speak with an attorney about your case, call Houston truck accident lawyer RJ Alexander Law, PLLC at 832.458.1756 or contact the firm online.
-Attorney Reshard Alexander offers evening and weekend appointments as well as home and hospital visits.
+To speak with an attorney about your case, call Houston truck accident lawyer RJ Alexander at 832.458.1756 or contact the firm online.
+Attorney RJ Alexander offers evening and weekend appointments as well as home and hospital visits.

 Houston Truck Accident Lawyer Types of Accidents